angular/angular/aio/tools/examples/README.md

 ### add-example-boilerplate.js

-This script install all the dependencies that are shared among all the examples, creates the `node_modules` symlinks and copy all the boilerplate files where needed.
+This script installs all the dependencies that are shared among all the examples, creates the `node_modules` symlinks and copy all the boilerplate files where needed.
 It won't do anything about plunkers nor e2e tests.

 It also contains a function to remove all the boilerplate.
 It uses a `git clean -xdf` to do the job.
-It will remove all files that doesn't exist in the git repository, **including any new file that you are working on that hasn't been stage yet.** So be sure to save your work before removing the boilerplate.
+It will remove all files that don't exist in the git repository, **including any new file that you are working on that hasn't been stage yet.** So be sure to save your work before removing the boilerplate.

 ### run-example-e2e.js